Ares-Developers/Ares-docs/bugfixes/type1/chronoshiftwillsinkjumpjetunits.rst

 Chronoshift Will Sink Jumpjet Units
 ===================================

-If a jumpjet unit with ``SpeedType=Hover`` like the Nighthawk or the deployed Siege Chopper was chronoshifted into water it originally would not sink.
-The unit would even be able to take off unharmed.
-Ares will let these jumpjet units sink.
+If a jumpjet unit with :tag:`SpeedType=Hover` like the Nighthawk or the deployed Siege Chopper was chronoshifted into water it originally would not sink.
+The unit would even be able to take off unharmed. :game:`Ares` will let these jumpjet units sink.

 .. versionadded:: 0.2